 “This guy was running the largest hedge fund in the world, investing in China…he managed money for Saudi oil companies,” Casey said.

-Not only did Casey take umbrage at McCormick’s previous job as the CEO of Bridgewater, but he attempted to suggest McCormick wasn’t a real Pennsylvanian.
-He repeatedly mentioned McCormick used to live in Connecticut.
-“We’re supposed to believe this person who lied to the people of our state about where he lives?” he rhetorically asked.
+“We’re supposed to believe this person who lied to the people of our state about where he lives?”
+Casey asked.

-The 59-year-old McCormick spent the first 30 years of his life in Pennsylvania leaving only to attend West Point and his five years in the U.S. Army.
-After returning to Pennsylvania in 1996, he moved to Washington, DC in 2005 to be in the George W. Bush administration.
+The 59-year-old McCormick grew up in Pennsylvania before leaving to attend West Point and serve in the U.S. Army.
+After returning to Pennsylvania in 1996, he moved to Washington, DC in 2005 to serve in the George W. Bush administration.
 His campaign said McCormick no longer owns or rents property in Connecticut.

-Both candidates attempted to portray themselves as strong on the border.
+Both candidates claimed to be strong on the border.

-Casey supported for the Biden-Harris administration’s decision to reinstate certain Trump-era policies on illegal border crossings.
+Casey supported the Biden-Harris administration’s recent decision to reinstate certain Trump-era policies on illegal border crossings.
 He added more Border Patrol officers were needed at the U.S.-Mexico border to inspect every vehicle.

 He suggested the federal government could have passed a bipartisan border bill earlier this year, but blamed Donald Trump for it not passing.
 “My opponent opposes [the bill] because the leader of his party said, ‘Don’t support it,’” Casey said.